 Not to be confused with the Critical Illness rider, this particular product only pays out if the policyholder is likely to pass away during that 12-month period.
 A Critical Illness rider doesn’t have this specific time restriction issue.

-How much do any of these riders cost?
+How much do any of these life insurance riders cost?

 That depends on several factors, including age, gender, current health, and the amount of coverage, and how many riders you want.
 Talking to an insurance professional can help you better determine what type of coverage is just right for you.

 If you’d like to find out more about the riders we discussed in this blog, please contact one of our experienced agents here at AccuQuote.
 We can provide quality, competitive life insurance quotes from the top-rated, brand-name insurance companies you know and trust.
 At AccuQuote, we’re here to help.